Pennsylvania Gambling Regulation

 Regulatory Bodies in Pennsylvania

-The Pennsylvania Gaming Control Board has the mandate to regulate, supervise, and license most authorized gambling activities in the Keystone State.
-This governmental agency came to be in 2004 and consists of seven board members, a chairperson and six commissioners.
-It also has three ex-officio (non-voting) members – the Secretary of Revenue, the Secretary of Agriculture, and the State Treasurer.
+The Pennsylvania Gaming Control Board is responsible for regulating, supervising, and licensing most authorized gambling activities in the Keystone State.
+Established in 2004, the government agency comprises seven board members: a chairperson and six commissioners.
+It also features three ex-officio (non-voting) members: the Secretary of Revenue, the Secretary of Agriculture, and the State Treasurer.

-Fourteen divisions within the PGCB deal with various day-to-day issues.
-Among those are the licensing, sports wagering operations, gaming operations, and casino compliance divisions.
-Dealing with patron disputes and complaints is another responsibility of the Gaming Control Board.
+Fourteen divisions within the PGCB handle various day-to-day issues.
+These include licensing, sports wagering operations, gaming operations, and casino compliance.
+The Gaming Control Board also resolves patron disputes and complaints.

 Lottery Regulator